wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 ### **Advice**

 This guidance does not rule out the use of SMS for transmitting sensitive data.
-Instead, we advise that you should understand how your *organisation* uses SMS, and determine whether to put in place additional controls.
+Instead, we advise that you should understand how your *organization* uses SMS, and determine whether to put in place additional controls.
 To aid with that process we outline common use cases for SMS, relevant threats to the technology and possible measures to defend against them.

 Mobile telecoms companies are aware of the problems with SMS and are actively working to close vulnerabilities.
 However, these are complex issues and it may be impossible to fully compensate for the inherent weaknesses of the system.
-So, any *organisation* using SMS must have a clear understand of how and where the technology is used and take steps to mitigate or reduce associated risks, where appropriate.
+So, any *organization* using SMS must have a clear understand of how and where the technology is used and take steps to mitigate or reduce associated risks, where appropriate.

 ### **Audience**